budivoogt/recipe_tracker/notes.md

 # Progress report

+## 2023-11-1

+### Bugs

+1.  -   [ ] When adding a recipe, the push to the Supabase database is giving a 400 Bad Request error.
+2.  -   [ ] It's also calling the deletedRecipes and updatedRecipes logs, while it shouldn't.
+3.  -   [ ] When refreshing the page it's not loading the stored data.
+4.  -   [ ] When on the /recipes page, logging out doesn't redirect you.

 ## 2023-10-26

 Browse page should show a list of recipes.
 Each recipe should be clickable and redirect to a recipe page.